argius/Stew4/MANUAL.md

 ...

-### -s - Executes file content as script (built-in)
+### -s - Executes file content as script (built-in) \<improved feature in version 4.1\>

-    > -s <file>
+    > -s . | <SCRIPT FILE> | <SCRIPT-NAME> <SCRIPT-CODE>

-( default=JavaScript )
+ 1. If the first argument is ".", the Script Context is reset.
+ 2. If the first argument is a filename with extension, the script language is identified by the extension, and the file is run as the script language's script.
+ 3. Otherwise, the first argument is recognized as the name of a script language, and the rest of arguments are executed as the script language's script.

+(Only the built-in JavaScript by file is supported in version 4.0.)

+To use script languages except the built-in script language (JavaScript), it requires each script engine of script languages such as jruby, jython and groovy.

+The Script Context keeps global scope bindings, and following scripts can reuse the bindings.
+If you want to reset Script Context, input " -s . " above.

-The following variables will be available in the script:
+The following variables will be available in the script (global scope):

- * object of current connection: connection, conn
+ * the reference of current connection: connection, conn
- * object of Parameter: parameter, p
+ * the reference of Parameter: parameter, p
- * object of OutputProcessor: outputProcessor, op
+ * the reference of OutputProcessor: outputProcessor, op

 ### cd - Changes current directory (built-in)